-Jurisdiction Nature of operations Almaden America Inc. USA exploration company Republic Resources Ltd. Canada service company Puebla Holdings Inc. Canada holding company Ixtaca Precious Metals Inc. Canada holding company Pangeon Holdings Ltd. Canada holding company Almaden de Mexico, S.A. de C.V.
+Jurisdiction Nature of operations Almaden America Inc. Republic Resources Ltd. Puebla Holdings Inc. USA Canada Canada exploration company service company holding company Ixtaca Precious Metals Inc. Canada holding company Pangeon Holdings Ltd. Canada holding company Almaden de Mexico, S.A. de C.V.
 Mexico exploration company Minera Gavilan, S.A. de C.V.
 Mexico exploration company Compania Minera Zapata, S.A. de C.V.
 Mexico exploration company Minera Gorrion, S.A. de C.V.
 Mexico exploration company Minera Alondra, S.A. de C.V.
 Mexico holding company

 Investments where the Company has the ability to exercise significant influence are accounted for using the equity method.
 Under this method, the Company's share of the investee's earnings or losses is included in operations and its investments therein are adjusted by a like amount.
 Dividends received from these investments are credited to the investment.
-The Company's 38.8% interest in Gold Mountain Mining Corporation is accounted for using the equity method.
-The Company accounts for its interest in jointly controlled assets by recognizing its share of the jointly controlled assets classified according to the nature of the assets.
+The Company's 38.8% interest in Gold Mountain is accounted for using the equity method.

+The Company accounts for its interest in the jointly controlled ATW project by recognizing its share of the jointly controlled assets classified according to the nature of the assets.